 - Teachers and students will conduct public outreach and share data and solutions to well water contamination with parents and community members.

-Teachers are required to participate in the DataLit Institute at MDI Biological Laboratory before initiating classroom projects.
+Teachers are required to participate in the DataLit Institute hosted by the MDI Biological Laboratory before initiating classroom projects.
 Apply now for participation during the 2021-2022 school year.
 New teachers in the program must contact the SEPA Program Director at MDI Biological Laboratory, Jane Disney, at firstname.lastname@example.org, before registering for the DataLit Institute.

 - Cait Bailey, BASystems DeveloperMDI Biological Laboratory